Are you thinking of living in Harlow?

-Living in Harlow provides residents with easy entrance to the spectacular Essex countryside.
+Living in Harlow provides locals with effortless access to the stunning Essex countryside.

 Moving to a new area is never straightforward.

-Before you start your move, it is vital to gather as much knowledge about an area as you can.
+Before you start your move, it is essential to gather as much knowledge about an area as you can.